-- 1 Implement and enforce the Engineering Design Standards with relation to water efficiency in new developments to assure the highest water conservation and efficiencies. - Analyze new water conservation recommendations proposed by the Governor's Office, State Statute, the Department of Water Resources, and/or neighboring community partnerships. - Work towards the decrease of water consumption by 1% per year based on the gallons per capita per day metric or other metrics based on land use. - The city shall continue to work with Arizona universities, local community colleges, and local public and private school districts to incorporate creative educational programs for water conservation.
-Water conservation education should begin as early as possible, in elementary schools. - Consider the capture of rainwater or stormwater for treatment and direct reuse or incidental recharge within joint use active and passive open space facilities. - 6 Maximize the reuse of treated effluent. - The city shall continue to work with other Valley communities and agencies to enhance awareness through advertising campaigns (i.e., Arizona Municipal Water Users Association, and Water: Use It Wisely). - The city will conduct water audits for its residential and non-residential customers to evaluate the amount and type of existing use and assist those entities with strategies for water reduction. - Adopt a policy that promotes a sustainable economy by aligning water and land use planning. - 10 Encourage the use of, or conversion to, aesthetically pleasing landscaping that requires minimal water usage among HOAs, businesses, and individual homes.
+1 Implement and enforce the Engineering Desigr efficiency in new developments to assure the hi efficiencies.
+2 Analyze new water conservation recommendati Office, legislation, the Department of Water Re community partnerships.
+3 Work towards the decrease of water consumpti the gallons per capita per day metric or other a measured.
+4 The City shall continue to work with State Unive and local public and private school districts to i programs for water conservation.
+Water conser early as possible, in elementary schools.
+5 Consider the capture of rainwater or stormwate incidental recharge within joint use active and p 6 Encourage the reuse of treated effluent for area limited to, parks and golf courses.
+7 The City shall continue to work with other valley enhance awareness through advertising campa Users Association, and Water: Use It Wisely).
+8 The City will conduct water audits for its residen to evaluate the amount and type of existing use strategies for water reduction.
+9 Reserve an initial 5% of the water resources por industrial entities that meet certain economic d Goodyear.
+10 Encourage the use of, or conversion to, aesthet n Standards with relation to water nighest water conservation and tions proposed by the Governor's esources, and/or neighboring ion by 1% per year based on acceptable metrics that can be ersities, local community colleges, incorporate creative educational rvation education should begin as er for treatment and direct reuse or passive open space facilities.